Class activation mapping: Grad-CAM++

 While addressing some Grad-CAM problems, Grad-CAM++ method still relies on gradients, and it only improves the underlying math.
 It is, however, still based on the idea of assigning a direct and valid relationship between gradient and importance.

-Notation: (a,b) indexes all pixel positions in the feature‐map, exactly like (i,j) does, but for the summation in the denominator.
+Notation: (a,b) indexes all pixel positions in the feature‐map, exactly as (i,j) does, but for the summation in the denominator.

 Score-CAM

 Score-CAM is a gradient-free CAM technique, thus redefining the original Grad-CAM and Grad-CAM++ working principles.
 It uses the model confidence scores instead of gradients.

 Score-CAM performs the following operations: